Infinite staircases for Hirzebruch surfaces: Embedding obstructions from exceptional spheres

 In particular, $|m_i-\la|<1$ for all $i$, which implies that the integers $m_i$ differ by at most one on this block.
 Write these entries as $m^{\times r}, (m-1)^{\times(s-r)}$, and set $\mu: = m-\la$.
 Then

 and hence has minimum value $T - {S^2}/{R}$ taken at $\mu =S/R$.
-It remains to check that $T - \frac{S^2}{R} = \frac{(s-r)r}s< 1$ only if $r=0,1, s-1,s$. \end{proof}
+It remains to check that only if $r=0,1, s-1,s$. \end{proof}

-\begin{rmk} (i) As explained in \S\ref{sec:ECH} below, there is an alternative approach to these calculations that use the obstructions coming from embedded contact homology (ECH).
-Thus, the ellipsoid embedding function $z\mapsto c_{H_b}(z)$ may also be described as the supremum of a ratio of lattice point counts as in \eqref{def:csup}.
+\begin{rmk} \normalfont {\bf (Relation to ECH obstructions)} (i) As explained in \S\ref{sec:ECH} below, there is an alternative approach to these calculations that use the obstructions coming from embedded contact homology (ECH).
+Thus, the capacity function $z\mapsto c_{H_b}(z)$ may also be described as the supremum of a ratio of ECH lattice counts as in \eqref{def:csup}.
 If a class $\bE: = \bE(d,m;q\bw(p/q))$ with center $p/q$ is live at $p/q$ for some value of $b$, then $c_{H_b}(z) = \mu_{\bE, b}(z)$ for $z\approx p/q$, and it follows from Lemma~\ref{lem:ECHcap} that $c_{H_b}(z)$ must equal a ratio of counts for a particular lattice path.
 Thus, there is some interval around $p/q$ on which the function $ z\mapsto\mu_{\bE, b}(z)$ agrees with the obstruction given by the $k$th ECH capacity, where, by \eqref{eqn:Ldm},

 However, as is shown by Figure~\ref{fig:center17029}, for other values of $z$ these two obstruction functions may be quite different.
 Notice here that $\bE' = (73,20; 29\bw(170/29))$ is an exceptional class with center at $170/29\approx 5.682.$ Further, $\bigl(d(d+3) - m(m+1)\bigr)/2 = 2564$. \MS